fieldtrip/website/tutorial/visual_artifact_rejection.md

 tags: fixme tutorial artifact meg raw preprocessing MEG-language
 ---

+# Table of contents
+{:.no_toc}

+* this is a markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

 # Visual artifact rejection

 ## Introduction

 This tutorial makes use of the preprocessed data from [Preprocessing - Trigger based trial selection](/tutorial/preprocessing).
 Run the script from that section in order to produce the single trial data structure, or download it from [ftp:/ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/rejectvisual/PreprocData.mat](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/rejectvisual/PreprocData.mat).
 Load the data with the following command:

     load PreprocData dataFIC

 Before further analysis in any of the other tutorials, it is best to have artifact free data.
 Within FieldTrip you can choose to do visual/manual or automatic artifact detection and rejection.

 ## Background

 For a successful analysis of EEG or MEG signals, "clean" data is required.
 That means that you should try to reduce the amount of variance in the data due to factors that you cannot influence.
 One of the factors that is difficult to control are the presence of artifacts in the data.
 These artifact are physiological or can result from the acquisition electronics.
 The strongest physiological artifacts stem from eye blinks, eye movements and head movements.
 Muscle artifact from swallowing and neck contraction can be a problem as well.
 Artifacts related to the electronics are 'SQUID jumps' or spikes seen in several channels.
 To start with, it is best to avoid those artifacts during the recording.
 You can instruct the subject not to blink during the trial, but instead give him some well-defined time between the trials in which he is allowed to blink.
 But of course there will always be some artifacts in the raw data.

 While detecting artifacts by visual inspection, keep in mind that it is a subjective decision to reject certain trials and keep other trials.
 Which type of artifacts should be rejected depends on the analysis you would like to do on the clean data.
 If you would like to do a time-frequency analysis of power in the gamma band it is important to reject all trials with muscle artifacts, but for a ERF analysis it is more important to reject trials with drifts and eye artifacts.

 In visual artifact detection, the user visually inspects the data and identifies the trials or data segments and the channels that are affected and that should be removed.
 The visual inspection results in a list of noisy data segments and channels.